 And at first, it was only a 30% grade or so, but that didn’t last long.
 Soon I was using hands as well as feet, and then the slope got even steeper.
 It was completely dark now.
 Craning my neck, I peered upwards and spotted bands of white, but couldn’t tell whether it was rock ledges or snow-covered fir trees.
 Our headlamps lit up the welter of saplings, branches, and twigs that immediately surrounded us, but these blinded us to what lay farther ahead.
 I crawled up a little ways, my feet slipping on ice-covered rock faces underneath the snow.
 Strangely, my spikes didn’t get any purchase, even when I pressed down hard.
 And then, up ahead was a wall of rocks, covered in sheets of ice and snow, without visible hand or footholds.

 There was no way up.
-I ventured around to the left, clinging to the snowy slope with hands and feet, searching for a route, while Alan looked to the right, but the wall was unbroken.
+I ventured around to the left, clinging to the snowy slope with hands and feet, searching for a route, while Alan looked to the right, but the cliffs were relentless.

 “I’m OK if we don’t make it to the top,” I told Alan.
-We were both mindful that a slip and fall of even a few feet could send one crashing into rock or tree, risking injury, and if that happened, this would be a difficult spot to effect a rescue, and it would take a long time to summon help.
+We were both mindful that a slip and fall of even a few feet could send one crashing into rock or tree, risking injury, and if that happened, this would be a difficult spot to effect a rescue, and that we’d put our rescuers at risk in this terrain, and that it would in any case take a really long time to summon help.